vardanbarsegyan/vardanbarsegyan.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Dear visitor, welcome to my personal page!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Dear visitor, welcome to my personal page!

 My name is Vardan Barsegyan; I am a sociology researcher (PhD, 2016).
 I conduct quantitative research in political inequality, social inequality, mobility, voluntary and forced migration.
 I analyze survey and administrative data in R, STATA, Python, and Mplus.